DataDog/hiring-engineers/answers.md

 ### Q. Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.

-I found this task pretty easy, and it also highlighted on a very simple level the power of tags, I was blown away by the host map, that was a big WOW moment when I say it's capability.
+I found this task fairly simple but it highlight the power of tags, I was blown away by the host map and the way it is able to visualise the data, that was a big WOW moment when I saw it's capability.
 </br>

 [![Host Tags](https://s3-eu-west-1.amazonaws.com/malherring/datadog_screenshots/host_tags.png)](https://docs.datadoghq.com/getting_started/tagging/#tags-best-practices "Open: Getting started with tags")